Sind96/Seneca-BE-Task/README.md

 3. Database Setup:

-- Before running the project locally, you need to create a MongoDB database named _StatsService_.
+  - In order for you to have your project running locally, you need to create a MongoDB database named **StatsService**.
 If you don't have MongoDB Compass installed, you can download it from [here](https://www.mongodb.com/docs/compass/current/) and follow the instructions to set it up.
+Once downloaded and user account is set up, you can set up the MongoDB database.
   - Inside the StatsService database, create the following collection:

   ```sh
   stats